renee-k/Jam-Blast/README.md

 # Jam Blast
-Jam Blast is a game made with Unity during the pandemic, inspired by flappy bird.
+Jam Blast is a game for Windows, Mac, and Linux made with Unity during the pandemic, inspired by Flappy Bird.

 ## Credits